 Where does my street fall in the weekly collection schedule?

-Note that each street is given a one-week timeframe when pickup will occur.
-Staff will not know exactly which day your leaves will be picked up, so make sure your leaves are raked to the curb by 7 A.M. on the Monday of your designated week.
+Each street is given a one-week timeframe when pickup will occur.
+Staff will not know exactly which day your leaves will be picked up, so make sure your leaves are raked to the curb by 7 a.m. on the Monday of your designated week.
 Depending on the progress, the City will pick up your leaves any day that week.

 Where do I place my leaves when it's my week?